phcurado/ex_banking/README.md

 This is where lives the implementation of the `ExBanking` functions.
 It contains some logic for calling other internal modules with some OTP implemetations and returning the right errors/responses for the public api.

 ### ExBanking.User.Bucket
-Where is stored each user information about their money amount and currency.
-Implemented with [Agent](https://hexdocs.pm/elixir/Agent.html) which is for state managment.
+Where is stored each user information (map of money amount and currency).
+Implemented with [Agent](https://hexdocs.pm/elixir/Agent.html) in which the main use case is for state managment.

 ### ExBanking.User.Producer and ExBanking.User.Consumer

-Both of this modules used the [GenStage](https://hexdocs.pm/gen_stage/GenStage.html) implementation for making every request to a specific user act like a producer/consumer.
+Both of this modules use the [GenStage](https://hexdocs.pm/gen_stage/GenStage.html) implementation for making every request to a specific user act like a producer/consumer.
 These way we can handle concurrent access to the user bucket by doing the actions sequentially.

 ### ExBanking.User.Supervisor
 Each user will have their own `Bucket`, `Consumer` and `Producer`.
-The `Supervisor` aims to guarantee the liveness of these services.
+The [Supervisor](https://hexdocs.pm/elixir/Supervisor.html) aims to guarantee the liveness of these services.

 ## API Documentation